sapporo-wes/sapporo-service/README.md

 - Organized the Python and Docker toolchain.
 - Adjusted the `run_only_registered_only_mode` specification to manage simple lists of `workflow_url`s in `executable_workflows.json`.
 - Fully supported the clean-up run directories feature.
-- For detailed API specifications, refer to [`sapporo-wes-spec-2.0.0.yml`](./sapporo-wes-spec-2.0.0.yml).
+- For detailed API specifications, refer to [`sapporo-wes-spec-2.0.0.yml`](./sapporo-wes-spec-2.0.0.yml) or [SwaggerUI - sapporo-wes-2.0.0](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/sapporo-wes/sapporo-service/main/sapporo-wes-spec-2.0.0.yml).

 ## Adding New Workflow Engines to the Sapporo-service